-In the evening a giant gecko takes over my bungalow and left me staring at him for half-hour.
+In the evening a giant gecko takes over my bungalow and left me staring at him for a half-hour.
 Then he disappears into my bathroom and the good Mike helps me to chase him away.

 I still feel OK.
 I just feel slightly hungry, but it’s more like a feeling of emptiness from the stomach.

-The mind, instead, is easily thinking about food, and the more time passes the more good memories is recalling: I begun with flashbacks about pad thai and kao soi, then moved to my favorite pizza in Amsterdam, and now I reached the entire Christmas lunch menus.
+The mind, instead, is easily thinking about food, and the more time passes the more good memories are recalling: I begun with flashbacks about pad thai and kao soi, then moved to my favorite pizza in Amsterdam, and now I reached the entire Christmas lunch menus.

 Another morning with energy and hunger-free that starts with a good half hour Yoga session, including Nauli practice that should help cleaning internal organs and abdomen area.

-Then an excellent juice with star-fruit, mango and pineapple.
+Then an excellent juice with starfruit, mango, and pineapple.
 The group is getting closer and we’re having fun under the leadership of crazy-Mike.

 Courtney and I practice massage before the day gets too hot, and I hope to memorize all the sequence one day because I still need to have the book next to me!

-Mike and I start discussing about the subject “closing the door of the bungalow & split-seconds during an enema procedure”, he candidly come out with “you don’t need to close the door.
+Mike and I start discussing the subject “closing the door of the bungalow & split-seconds during an enema procedure”, he candidly come out with “you don’t need to close the door.
 Everyone knows what happens at 3 o’clock in here!” that really cracked me up!

 Our conversation, initially only about food, now are degenerating into talking about our shit and how toxins are leaving our bodies from everywhere.